Joined the campaign: December 2017

 Who’s involved?
-Stopa Slovensko – an organisation focusing on street outreach and helping people on the streets to learn new skills – is leading the campaign in Bratislava.
+STOPA Slovensko – an organisation focused on street outreach and helping people on the streets to learn new skills – is leading the campaign in Bratislava.
 Their work is supported by their partner organisation OZ PRIMA, who deliver substance misuse and alcohol support to people across Bratislava.

-One of their first campaign actions is to set up a training flat for someone on the streets to live in.
-This is a new concept in the city as generally people’s only housing option is to live on the street or in oversubscribed shelters.
-They also hope to run a conference in the autumn of 2018 with all of the cities involved to raise public awareness on the issue of homelessness in Bratislava.
-It is hoped this will provoke further action.
+What’s next?
+They are setting up a training flat for someone on the streets to live in,which is a new concept in the city – generally people’s only options are to live on the street or in oversubscribed shelters.
+They also hope to develop a ‘Peer Support Worker’ programme, in which former clients can use their experience to support others who are living on the streets.